 We’re solving big problems

-To improve these services, USDS hires top technologists into term-limited ‘tours of civic service.’
-By working alongside civil servants, they help build better tools for the people.
+To improve these services, USDS hires mission-driven professionals into term-limited ‘tours of civic service.’
+By working alongside civil servants, they help untangle complex challenges.

 Eight million lines of COBOL and 2.5 million lines of assembly running on 15 mainframes.
-Four percent of the entire American economy is fueled by Medicare payments and 57 million people depend on it for their healthcare.
+4.5 percent of the entire American economy is fueled by Medicare payments and 53 million people depend on it for their healthcare.

 A customized, plain language tool gives Veterans step-by-step guidance for submitting a strong application to upgrade their discharge status.